syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

-### Hyphenation in Word-to-PDF and Word-to-image conversions
+### Hyphenation in Word-to-PDF conversion

+Essential DocIO now allows hyphenating text in a Word document while converting it to PDF format based on the given language dictionaries.
+These dictionaries prescribe where words of a specific language can be hyphenated.
+Use the dictionary files as OpenOffice format dictionary.

+N> 1.
+If automatic hyphenation is not enabled in the Word document, you can enable it by using WordDocument. property of DocIO.

-The following code sample shows how to hyphenate text in a Word document while converting it to PDF or image format.
+The following code sample shows how to hyphenate text in a Word document while converting it to PDF format.
 {% tabs %}

 {% highlight c# %}